brooklynrail/brooklynrail-platform/content/events/2021/10/a-little-piece-of-light-donna-hylton.md

 deck: Donna Hylton with JoAnne Page
 summary: Criminal justice activists Donna Hylton and JoAnne Page sit down for a conversation on alternatives to incarceration.
-We conclude with a reading of Galal El-Behairy's 'Letters from Tora Prison' by Pierre Joris.
+We conclude with a reading of Galal El-Behairy's 'A Letter from Tora Prison' by Pierre Joris.
 people: []
 poets:
   - person: pierre-joris